University of Illinois Board of Trustees

 For more information, visit Board of Trustees.

-The UIS Administration includes four main divisions:
+The UIS Administration includes five divisions:

 - Chancellor’s Division